top of page

 Description

-The tiger (Panthera tigris) evolved, along with other modern felids in the Panthera lineage, from an ancestral cat species around 10.8 million years ago.
-Several million years later, the tiger branched off along with the other "great roaring cats" of the modern Panthera genus.
-The oldest known tiger fossils, approximately 2 million years old, were found in China and on Java, Indonesia.
+The tiger (Panthera tigris) evolved alongside other modern felids in the Panthera genus from an ancestral cat species around 10.8 million years ago.
+Several million years later, it diverged with the other “great roaring cats” of the modern Panthera genus.
+The oldest known tiger fossils, approximately two million years old, were discovered in China and on Java, Indonesia.

-The tiger once ranged throughout southern and eastern Asia.
-Approximately 73,000 years ago, the Toba volcanic eruption on Sumatra may have resulted in a major range reduction, population bottleneck, and resultant decreased genetic variation in the survivors.
-The most recent common ancestor for tiger matrilineal mitochondrial DNA is estimated to have originated 72,000-108,000 years ago.
+Historically, the tiger ranged widely across southern and eastern Asia.
+Around 73,000 years ago, the Toba volcanic eruption on Sumatra may have caused a major reduction in its range, a population bottleneck, and a subsequent decline in genetic diversity among survivors.
+The most recent common ancestor for tiger matrilineal mitochondrial DNA is estimated to have lived between 72,000 and 108,000 years ago.

-The modern tiger was considered to consist of six extant and three extinct subspecies.
-The six living tiger subspecies are organised based on distinctive molecular markers:
+Traditionally, the modern tiger was considered to comprise six extant and three extinct subspecies.
+The six-living subspecies, identified by distinctive molecular markers, are:

-The three recognised extinct tiger subspecies based on morphological differences are:
+The three recognised extinct subspecies, based on morphological differences, are:

-• Panthera tigris sondaica (including balica and sumatrae) on Sumatra and formerly Java and Bali
+• Panthera tigris sondaica, which includes balica and sumatrae, occurring on Sumatra and formerly on Java and Bali

-These inconsistencies in the number of proposed tiger subspecies are thought to partly be a result of the lack of genetic samples across the tiger range.
-Given the varied interpretations of data, the taxonomy of this species is currently under review by the IUCN SSC Cat Specialist Group.
+These inconsistencies in subspecies classification largely stem from limited genetic sampling across the tiger’s range.
+Consequently, the taxonomy of this species is currently under review by the IUCN SSC Cat Specialist Group.

 tiger subspecies size.png